 Why Space?

-Space is not just ‘outer space’, it is our physical and molecular context encompassing many layers of reality.
-It is the dimension of ‘where’, our physical context that stretches from subatomic to interstellar space, and every layer in between and beyond.
-It is the all encompassing context where many of our environments are specific layers.
+Space is not just ‘outer space’, it is our physical and molecular context of matter, irrespective of constitution, composition, density, dynamics, and temperature, stretching from subatomic to interstellar space and every layer in between and beyond.

 • Interstellar Space